zakirullin/cognitive-load/README.md

 Once you onboard new people on your project, try to measure the amount of confusion they have (pair programming may help).
 If they're confused for more than ~40 minutes in a row - you've got things to improve in your code.

 ## Examples
+> Software systems are perhaps the most intricate and complex (in terms of number of distinct kinds of parts) of the things humanity makes.
+>
+> *Fred Brooks, The Mythical Man-Month*

 - Our architecture is a standard CRUD app architecture, [a Python monolith on top of Postgres](https://danluu.com/simple-architectures/)
 - How Instagram scaled to 14 million users with [only 3 engineers](https://read.engineerscodex.com/p/how-instagram-scaled-to-14-million)
 - The companies where we were like ”woah, these folks are [smart as hell](https://kenkantzer.com/learnings-from-5-years-of-tech-startup-code-audits/)” for the most part failed